steveklabnik/jujutsu-tutorial/src/branching-merging-and-conflicts/resolving-conflicts.md

 quickest approach.
 We can also use `jj resolve`, which hands each conflicted file to a merge tool one at a time.

+Since we cleaned up the conflict in our project already, I've made a little scratch repository to play with: two changes, "say hi" and "say hey", that each put a different greeting in `greeting.txt`, and a merge of the two on top.
+That merge is, of course, conflicted.

 First, let's find out what's actually conflicted:

 ```console